mattvenn/zero-to-asic-www/content/post/year_update_2025.md

 It would have been easy to lose momentum and wallow in despondency - I had more than one late night wondering whether we’d just watched years of work evaporate.

 What stopped that happening was people showing up anyway.
-So I want to start with a big thanks to the Zero to ASIC course team, the Tiny Tapeout team and the FOSSi foundation team.
+So I want to start with a big thanks to the Zero to ASIC, Tiny Tapeout and FOSSi teams and communities.

 And then there’s the wider group who quietly made the impossible possible this year: